QWavey/ESP-32-S3-devkitc-BadUSB/README.md

 ---

-## ⏳ Work in Progress
+## ⏳ Work in Progress Wiki

-- Function-style variables
-- Cleaning up script parser for unsupported commands
-- Wiki.
-To see the incomplete structure, go to : [Wiki](https://github.com/XQuantumWaveX/ESP-32-S3-devkitc-BadUSB/wiki)
+- To see the incomplete structure, go to : [Wiki](https://github.com/XQuantumWaveX/ESP-32-S3-devkitc-BadUSB/wiki)
 ---

 ## ⌛ Next Steps

-1. Split `index.html` and `syntaxes.json` for cleaner design
+1. Integrate an `syntaxes.json` to integrate all commands
 2. Define full JSON schema for supported commands
 3. Add status indicators in UI for working / not working features
 4. Gradually implement missing features